 The Fitness Center

-The hotel fitness center is open 24 hours for easy access no matter what your schedule.
-Double doors open to the outside infusing the small space with fresh air, and overlooking a tranquil garden.
+The hotel fitness center is usually open 24 hours for easy access, no matter what your schedule.
+Double doors open to the outside, infusing the small space with fresh air and overlooking a tranquil garden.

 The large pool at La Valencia is surrounded by a red tile deck, lots of palm trees, and lush tropical plants.
 Spanish-style plush sun loungers line two sides of the pool interspersed with side tables and wide sun umbrellas.
 Cocktails and snacks are available from a poolside cabana bar.
 Generous comfortable seating surrounds the cabana and pool, and the entire space offers epic views of the Pacific Ocean.
 You can stay connected with complimentary Wi-Fi.